Koudela/eArc-payload-container/README.md

 ## advanced usage

-Implement the `ItemInterface` or the `PayloadContainerInterface` on your own. eArc encourages the use of Interfaces.
+Implement the `ItemInterface` or the `PayloadContainerInterface` on your own. eArc encourages the use of interfaces.
 In all eArc components using the [earc/components-di](https://github.com/Koudela/eArc-component-di) component for dependency injection you can replace the classes used for the interfaces as easy as writing your own name.
 Yes, even in the earc component itself.